Presenting: Good News x H&M

 “This collection is vibrant and so much fun.
 Sustainable materials have historically been seen as too hempy, too hippie.
 There’s a stigma attached to it.
 We wanted to create style and substance, pushing the boundaries to see what sneakers we can create through innovative materials,” says Ben Tattersall.

 The unisex collection features seven sneakers and one pair of sliders in Good News’ signature seventies-inspired colour palette.
-They are all made from more sustainable elements, such as organic and recycled cotton; recycled rubber soles; renewable TENCEL™ Lyocell cellulose fibres, Vegea™ and Bananatex® uppers.
+They are all made from more sustainable elements, such as organic and recycled cotton; recycled rubber soles; renewable TENCEL™ Lyocell cellulose fibers, Vegea™ and Bananatex® uppers.
 There is also a kids’ collection with three of the sneaker styles.
 Each sneaker has been crafted with less waste and a lower environmental impact in mind.

 “Making this collection as sustainable as possible was important to us.
 We always tear up the rule book and do things a bit backwards.
 Rather than start with a trendy mood board or concept, we put the sustainable and innovative materials first.
 The available materials decide what we will create,” says Nia Jones.

-The duo describe the unisex collection as cool and fun.
+The duo describes the unisex collection as cool and fun.
 There’s a pair of colourful striped sliders, one of the absolute favourites of the founders, destined to be a summer must-have.
-You’ll find a low top sneaker crafted from TENCEL™ Lyocell cellulose fibres with a pattern inspired by Portuguese mosaic tiles.
+You’ll find a low top sneaker crafted from TENCEL™ Lyocell cellulose fibers with a pattern inspired by Portuguese mosaic tiles.
 Following the innovative theme, there’s also a classic black low top sneaker with Bananatex® uppers that will complement any outfit.

 When asked what they’re most proud of with the collaboration, Jones replies: “That we’ve managed to push one of the giants to look at every single component of a shoe.
 We’ve raised the bar together to bring about positive change.”